 - The value of this mine is very much a function iron ore prices.
 There are futures, forward and option markets iron ore that Vale can use to hedge against price movements.
 Should it?

-- a.
-Yes
+- Yes

-- b.
-No
+- No

-- Explain.
+Explain.

 - The value of the mine is also a function of exchange rates.
 There are forward, futures and options markets on currency.
 Should Vale hedge against exchange rate risk?

-- a.
-Yes
+- Yes

-- b.
-No
+- No

-- Explain.
+Explain.

 - On the last question, would your answer have been different if the mine were in Brazil.

-- a.
-Yes
+- Yes

-- b.
-No
+- No